Andrew Conner

 My Approach to Helping

-During therapy, I encourage my clients to reflect on their past and how it might be showing up in their present.
+During therapy, I encourage my clients to reflect on how their past experiences with important people in their lives might be influencing how they go about their lives today.
 In addition to discussing things that have happened in the past, I ask my clients how they are feeling about me and relating to me in the moment.
 This can provide valuable insight into how they might relate to others outside of the therapy room.
 I welcome the discussion of dreams during therapy as a way to facilitate deep listening.
-I invite my clients to notice how emotions might be showing up in the body.
+I invite my clients to connect to their bodies and notice how emotions might be showing up there.
+I help my child client's express their feelings through the symbolic language of play.

 My Values as a Therapist

+I value inclusivity in my work.
 I welcome clients of all gender identities and sexual orientations, and those who are in a process of exploration.
-My work with women and people of color has given me insight into my privilege as a white cisgendered male.
-I make an effort to use this privilege to help undo racism and sexism, and to engage in dialogue when I inevitably make mistakes.
 I welcome clients of all racial, ethnic, national, religious, and caste backgrounds.

 Techniques I Use